pivotal/skenario/README.md

 # Skenario

-Skenario is a simulator toolkit for Knative, originally created to assist with Autoscaler development.
+Skenario is a simulator toolkit for HPA.
+It was originally created to assist with Knative Autoscaler development.
+Then Skenario was made HPA oriented.

 See [the Concepts document](docs/concepts.md) for a discussion of how Skenario is designed.